 The final component in the snowmaking process is the snowmaking and grooming team.
 Pennsylvania resorts have a dedicated team of snowmakers and groomers on call 24 hours a day, 7 days a week to ensure the slopes have the best quality snow coverage.
 Snowmakers monitor changing weather situations and take advantage of ideal conditions the moment they arrive to maximize efficiency.
 They also take care of properly distributing the snow guns to evenly cover the trails and make adjustments as necessary.
 And, even when resorts are not making snow, a grooming fleet monitors the slopes and ensures snow is evenly spread and trails are groomed for optimal skiing.

-There you have it, an inside look at how snow is made.
+There you have it, an inside look at how snow is made and the commitment the resorts are making to environmental sustainability.
 There may be a lot that goes into the snowmaking business, but rest assured these 21 Pennsylvania Ski Resorts have it covered.
 So, leave the weather forecasting to the experts, pack your bags and head to your favorite resort and most importantly, think snow.
 Visit the Pennsylvania Ski Association website for more information on all of PA’s Ski Area Resorts.

-Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
+Follow us on Facebook, X, Pinterest, Instagram, YouTube, Threads, and TikTok stay up-to-date on even more great ideas and places to visit around our state.

 You might also like: Top Five Ski Resorts to go Snow Tubing in Pennsylvania